apache/rocketmq-clients/docs/message_id.md

 For the first type, the new message identifier is not expected to be bound to the persistent information.
 Considering this scenario: a failure to send message triggers automatic retry, resulting in duplicate message.
 Since the two messages are exactly the same for client, they should have the same message identifier.

-As for the second type, the imperfect algorithm design is the greatest flaw.
-Specifically, when the client runs for more than a month, the probability of message id repetition will be greatly increased.
+As for the second type, there are some major flaws in the algorithm design.
+Firstly, some language-specific methods are used to participate in the generation of message identifier.
+On the other side, when the client runs for more than a month, the probability of message id repetition will be greatly increased.

 ## Detailed Design